gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 Reads the current record returning a `Geometry` object and moves the cursor forward to the next one.
 When the last record is reached, the cursor will be set to the special value `Shapefile::EOF` and this method will return *Boolean* value **`false`**.
+If you prefer using the [Iterator](https://php.net/manual/en/class.iterator.php) interface, see [Example 2](#example-2---read-a-shapefile-using-a-foreach-iterator) for details.